The SQL COUNT Function is one of the Aggregate Function which Counts the total number of rows (records) selected by the SELECT Statement

 The last line of code will check whether the total number of Employee Ids is greater than one or not.
 If this is True, then corresponding records will display.

-SQL Count Order By Clause
+SQL Count function Order By Clause

-You can use this in Order By Clause.
-Below query add up the records group by the Education.
-Next, Order By Clause will sort those query result based on the Distinct records of a first name result in descending order.
+Next, Order By Clause will sort those query results based on the Distinct records of a first name result in descending order.

 SELECT Education, COUNT(FirstName) AS [Total FirstName], COUNT(DISTINCT FirstName) AS [Distinct Name], COUNT(DeptID) AS [Total DeptIds] FROM [Employees] GROUP BY Education ORDER BY COUNT(DISTINCT FirstName) DESC

-SQL Count Joins Example
+Joins Example

-You can use this function along with the Joins.
+You can use this SQL Count function along with the Joins.
 In this example, we are using Inner Join to join Employee and Departement table.
 Next, we are computing the total records grouped by Department name.

 SELECT E.DeptID, dep.DepartmentName, COUNT(*) AS [Total Records] FROM [Employees] E INNER JOIN Department dep ON E.DeptID = dep.DeptID GROUP BY E.DeptID, dep.DepartmentName